-Founded in 1870, the MFA moved from Copley Square to its current home, a neoclassical granite building on Huntington Avenue—the so-called "Avenue of the Arts"—in 1909.
-The globe-spanning collection encompasses 450,000 objects.
-Of particular note are the collection of American art, including Paul Revere's silver Liberty Bowl and paintings by John Singleton Copley; the Egyptian collection, much of which was acquired through excavations in conjunction with Harvard University in the first half of the 20th century; the Japanese collection (the first in America and one of the finest in the world); and the Impressionist and Post-Impressionist paintings, including an impressive array by Monet—the second largest collection of his work in the US, after the Metropolitan Museum of Art in New York.
+Founded in 1870, the Museum of Fine Arts continues to improve and innovate: Hot on the heels of its dramatic American Wing (designed by Foster & Partners), its Linde Family Wing for Contemporary Art has added 10 new galleries.
+The space contains about 250 works in all media—many of them new acquisitions—by the likes of Ellsworth Kelly, Kara Walker and Rachel Whiteread.
+The MFA’s globe-spanning collection encompasses 500,000 objects.
+Of particular note is the collection of American art, including Paul Revere’s silver Liberty Bowl and paintings by John Singleton Copley; the Egyptian collection, much of which was acquired through excavations in conjunction with Harvard University in the first half of the 20th century; the Japanese collection (the first in America, and one of the finest in the world); and the Impressionist and Post-Impressionist paintings, including an impressive array by Monet—the second largest collection of his work in the U.S.

 |Venue name:||Museum of Fine Arts||Contact:|